nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 config = Config()
 config.mode = PipelineModes.NLP

-config.num_threads = psutil.cpu_count()
+config.num_threads = os.cpu_count()
 config.feature_length = 128

 with open(labels_file) as fh:
     config.class_labels = [x.strip() for x in fh]
 ```

 First we set our pipeline mode to NLP.
-Next, we use the third-party [psutils](https://psutil.readthedocs.io/en/stable/) library to set the `num_threads` property to match the number of cores in our system.
+Next, we set the `num_threads` property to match the number of cores in our system.

 The `feature_length` property needs to match the length of the model inputs, which we got from Triton in the previous section using the model's `/config` endpoint.